Cleaning Business Health and Safety Templates

 Cleaning Business Health and Safety FAQs

-Do cleaners need a risk assessment?
+Do cleaning businesses need to complete a risk assessment?

 How do COSHH assessments apply to cleaning businesses?